-- Contact Information Ivan Maas, department chair ivan.maas@ndscs.edu 701-671-2662 Barnard Hall 118
+Ivan Maas, department chair ivan.maas@ndscs.edu 701-671-2662 Barnard Hall 118

-- Delivery Methods

-- Face-to-Face: Wahpeton

 The Electrical Construction option of the Electrical Technology program is designed to give students the skills necessary for successful employment in the electrical construction industry.
 The core curriculum of the Electrical Technology program includes an in-depth study of electrical theory, applied math, code study and residential wiring.
 A substantial amount of hands-on experience is provided in our seven dedicated laboratories, which contain AutoCAD drawing, advanced electrical test equipment, electric motors, magnetic motor starters, programmable controllers, electronic devices and instrumentation.
 Green technology is applied in areas of lighting and design class, efficiency of motors, controlling of loads (lighting, AC, etc.) in building operation through programmable controllers (PLCs).